Part 17: Design Trajectories with Astrogator

 Setting the control parameter

-Use Delta-V Magnitude as the control parameter (independent variable).
+Use the Delta-V Magnitude as the control parameter (independent variable) in the Target Sequence.

 1. Select Differential Corrector in the Profiles panel.